tlan2/PortlandStateJavaSummer2020/phonebill/src/main/resources/edu/pdx/cs410J/tlan2/README.txt

-Tom Lancaster - Project 2
+Tom Lancaster - Project 3
-A program that inputs a customer's call log
-(phone numbers, start and end date and time) into a billing format.
+This program takes user input to enter new phone call information to either an existing customer or a new customer (via text file).
+It also prints the user's entered phone call and/or the entire phone bill.